XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Valuation.md

 **Status:**

-The valuation response depends the parameter <OnRequest> set: In case that the parameter <OnRequest> is set as false, the integration filter this options if the supplier provide us the new status with value on request in ValuationRS, then we return an error because the provider change the status option.
+The valuation response depends the parameter <OnRequest> set: If the parameter <OnRequest> is set as false, the integration will filter this options if the supplier provide us the new status with value on request in ValuationRS, then we return an error because the provider change the status option.
 In case that the parameter <OnRequest> is set as true, we don't filter the option.